lambdalounge/language_shootout_2013/README.md

 ##2013 Language Shootout##
 ======================

 On June 6, we will hold the second Lambda Lounge Language Shootout.
-Participants will be given roughly 10 minutes to present their solution to one of 4 possible programming challenges.
+On the night of the meeting, participants will be given roughly 10 minutes to present any novel findings discovered in their solution to one of 4 possible programming challenges.
 Implementations can be in any language or tech stack.

 ###The Challenges###
 The four challenges are: